 The next step is to setup your Reward's entry actions in the How to Redeem tab.
 To create a multi-tiered reward you should order your actions in the following way:

 You can follow this pattern for as many tiers of rewards as you would like.
-Each tier of actions should be comprised of the actions you want to drive, and each tier of reward should be a Subscribe action which you will use to send out your rewards.
+Each tier of actions should be comprised of the actions you want to drive, and each tier of reward should be a Coupon action which you will use to dispense your rewards.

-To properly order your tiers you will need to gate each of your Subscribe actions by setting Actions required to the number of actions you want users to complete before unlocking it (this includes all previous Subscribe actions).
+To properly order your tiers you will need to gate each of your Coupon actions by setting Actions required to the number of actions you want users to complete before unlocking it.

-For example, if you want users to complete a single action before unlocking your first-tier reward you will need to set the Actions required for your first Subscribe action to 1.
-If you want users to then complete an additional action to unlock your second-tier reward you will need to set the Actions required for your second Subscribe action to 3.
+For example, if you want users to complete a single action before unlocking your first-tier reward you will need to set the Actions required for your first Coupon action to 1.
+If you want users to then complete an additional action to unlock your second-tier reward you will need to set the Actions required for your second Coupon action to 2 and so on.